Investment Guide · Las Playas, Panama 2026

 Area-by-Area Growth Outlook

-I've watched Gorgona and Nueva Gorgona transform over the past decade.
-Properties that sold for $60,000–$80,000 five years ago are now valued at $120,000–$160,000 — and the pace of development is accelerating, not slowing.
-The buyers who are entering these areas now, while prices are still 20–40% below Coronado, are positioning themselves very well for the next five years.
+I've watched Gorgona's beachfront transform over the past decade.
+Properties in the oceanfront developments and Malibu area that sold for $60,000–$80,000 five years ago are now valued at $120,000–$160,000 — and the pace of development is accelerating, not slowing.
+The buyers who are entering the safe, established beachfront zones now are positioning themselves very well for the next five years.

 Who Should Invest in Las Playas?